AdvancedThreatAnalytics/threat-analytics-search/README.md

 ### Building

 Building is done using [Webpack](https://webpack.js.org/).
-To build the "distribution" code, you first have to execute `yarn`, to install all dependencies, and then `yarn run build` to build.
-This command will create `dist` directory and copies all files into it and minifies them.
+To build the "distribution" code, you first have to execute `yarn`, to install all dependencies, and then `yarn run build` to build once or `yarn run live` to watch file changes and rebuild on file change.
+These commands will create `dist` directory and copies all files into it and minifies them.

 ### Packaging